CodeGator/CG.Purple/README.md

 ### What's actually working, at this point?

-* The service sends mail messages (we're working on the texts).
+* The service sends mail and text messages.

 * The service handles retry logic, for failed messages.